tgno3/EJOR.2016.NPTS/README.md

 # EJOR.2016.NPTS
+Reproduction code for:

-Reproduction code for "Inverse DEA with frontier changes for new product target setting", European Journal of Operational Research, 2016 (In press)
+Lim, Dong-Joon.
+"Inverse DEA with frontier changes for new product target setting."
+European Journal of Operational Research 254.2 (2016): 510-516.